 There are many ways to deal with ineffective and inefficient process.
 You can create workarounds.
 You can bubble-wrap it with additional processes as a form of assurance.
 You can always do nothing, especially if you don’t care enough about the results at stake.
 And sometimes – if you are serious about long-term value of the process – you can fix the root cause itself.

 cibsys has recently conducted a process efficiency review for one of our clients.
 Within that assessment, weidentifiedactivities in the operational process that were a form of assurance rather than value-adding activities.
 Effort-intensive manual intervention was used to assure that system errors were caught before appearing to customers.
 Such manual intervention, of course, did not address the root cause of the problem.
-Neither did it guarantee timely and appropriate fixes.
-Read More
+Neither did it guarantee timely and appropriate fixes. can you buy clomid from a pharmacy Read More

 Chris Ham, Managing Director of cibsys, has spoken in cooperation with John Holland at the Eleven Canterbury event ’New Technology Trends – Risks and Opportunities for Non-Executive Directors and Boards on the 20th of January at the Institute of Directors.
 Often Non-Executive Directors find themselves in the position to ask critical questions about unfamiliar topics and this event aimed to equip them with the necessary tools and a critical set of questions to be able to stand up to seasoned IT executives.

 In the following, we have picked five interesting questions which you can use to “penetration test” your CIO with.
 For your convenience, we have added related blog articles below the questions.